Consulting and Advice

 How we advise

 Generally, our relationships are long-lasting – sometimes over decades – and we, like our clients, place a very high value on discretion.
-Illegal activities aside, the candid discussions held in Chelgate’s meeting rooms or in our clients’ offices will, if the client wishes, remain permanently between the individuals present.
+Illegal activities excepted, the candid discussions held in Chelgate’s meeting rooms or in our clients’ offices will, if the client wishes, remain permanently private, shared only with the individuals present.